kenoalbers/advent-of-code/README.md

 and distinctive characteristics demonstrated in the solution.

 > **Note:**
-> No files share any contents except through the shared folder.
-> Challenge part 1 and 2 are independent of one another and code is copied for part 2.
+> No files share any contents.
+Challenge part 1 and 2 are independent of one another and code is copied for part 2.

 <details>
 <summary>Year 2024</summary>